ChenYangyao/project-leetcode-solution/problems/problem70.md

 ### Discussion

 We try to solve this problem mathematically.
-First, we consider the possible number of combinations for `k` twos and `n-2k` ones.
+First, we consider the possible number of permutations for `k` twos and `n-2k` ones.
 It is easy to show that the answer is (Imaging we need to put `k` identical balls into `n-2k+1` different boxes)

 ![equation](https://latex.codecogs.com/gif.latex?%7B%7Bn-k%7D%5Cchoose%7Bn-2k%7D%7D).